The following lists the NSC riding culture safety items based on the R.I.D.E. Safety Program

 • Ride in a straight line and always single file on the busier roads.
 If you ride double on a back road please be aware of vehicles behind you.
 This works much better if you have a mirror.
 We strongly encourage you to get use a mirror-they are cheap.
 Do not ride three abreast.

-• Signal your moves including left turns (left arm extended, elbow straight, left hand pointing left), right turns (left arm extended, elbow bent, left hand pointing up) slowing and stopping (left arm extended, elbow bent, with left hand pointing down - right arm also is acceptable)
+• Signal your moves including left turns (left arm extended, elbow straight, left hand pointing left), right turns (left arm extended, elbow bent, left hand pointing up - right arm straight out is also acceptable), slowing and stopping (left arm extended, elbow bent, with left hand pointing down - right arm also is acceptable)

 • Call out and point to major potholes, rough roads and obstacles such as glass, rocks, gravel, sand, or large branches.
 Don’t overdo it.
 Please do not call out every crack in the road or obstacles that don’t actually protrude into the road.